Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Fruit
 - Grapes: One instance of an grapes-object is not a single berry, but the whole bunch of berries
-- Lemon: Lemon zests are included in the bounding box
+- Lemon: Lemon (or in general citrus fruits) zests are included in the bounding box
+- only the fruit itself should be in the bounding box

 ### Sniffing
 - Please include the face (i.e. eyes, ears, nose) and the hand holding the object in the bounding box